wp-plugins/groups/readme.txt

 8. More options.

 == Changelog ==

+= 1.4.1 =
+* Added: Better group-assignment on the Users admin screen, allows to assign/remove multiple users to/from multiple groups along with a better UI.
+* Changed: Groups requires at least WordPress 3.5 now, although this only affects the group-action functionality on the Users admin screen, the restrict_manage_users action which is now used to render the UI elements needed, was introduced with WordPress 3.5.

 = 1.4.0 =
 * Added: Groups > Groups > Add / Edit group screens, allow to assign/modify the capabilities assigned to the group.